MicrosoftDocs/Viva/Viva/learning/enable-disable-search.md

 description: Learn how to enable and disable the Learning tab in search results in Microsoft 365, and understand how to search content in SharePoint, Office apps, and Bing.
 ---

-# Enable and disable learning content in Microsoft Search
+# Enable or disable the Learning tab in Microsoft 365 search results

 >[!NOTE]
 >You'll need a premium license to access this feature.
 [Learn more about licensing](https://www.microsoft.com/microsoft-viva/learning)